K2 / Spice Addiction: Side Effects, Detox, Withdrawal, and Treatment

 K2 or Spice is synthetic marijuana that consists of a plant material mixture that is sprayed with synthetic cannabinoids, similar to THC.
 The chemical makeup of synthetic cannabinoids is often very inconsistent and can cause severe side effects as a result.

-There is limited research on the effects of synthetic marijuana on the brain, but researchers do know that synthetic cannabinoids do create a stronger effect than marijuana and users could be at increased risk as a result.
+There is limited research on the effects of synthetic weed on the brain, but researchers do know that synthetic cannabinoids do create a stronger effect than marijuana and users could be at increased risk as a result.
 In fact, the DEA banned 18 different synthetic compounds used in K2 or Spice because they have no medical benefit and are very likely to be abused.

-Synthetic marijuana often looks like potpourri and consists of dried plant materials.
+Synthetic weed often looks like potpourri and consists of dried plant materials.
 Oftentimes the drug will be packaged in foil packages marketed as “incense” or “fake weed” or packaged in liquid form in a plastic bottle.
 K2 and Spice are two common brand names, but today hundreds of other brand names exist, including Kronic, Black Mamba, and Kush, among many others.

 To use K2 or Spice, most people smoke it in joints, pipes, or prepare it in an herbal tea.
 Some users may also mix it with marijuana or purchase a liquid form of it and smoke it with e-cigarettes.